BramVan-Oosterhout/festivals-docker/festivals-gateway/DOCUMENTATION.md

-The festivaks-gateway server provides routing and load balancing services for the FestivalsApp.
+The festivaks-gateway server provides routing and load balancing services for the Festivals-App.
 The server routes access to different services on their respective servers, depending on the sub-domain provided when accessing the festivals-gateway.

 The information about services available is provided by the `discovery` sub-domain at the /services endpoiny,
 ```